Flatiron Building: Impact

-Status as an icon

 The Flatiron Building became an icon of New York City upon completion, and public response to it was enthusiastic.
 The structure attracted not only "sidewalk superintendents" – members of the general public who expressed great interest in the project – but also architects and engineers.
 Crowds of several hundred people looked at the building "for five and ten minutes at a time", often from multiple vantage points, while the Tribune said that crowds would sometimes look at the building "with their heads bent back until a general breakage of necks seems imminent".
 By the mid-20th century, the building no longer attracted crowds, and most tourists "want[ed] to go up in the Flatiron only to take pictures of other taller buildings".
-However, it remained well known, even after taller buildings such as the Chrysler Building and the Empire State Building were constructed.
-According to graphic designer Miriam Berman, the building's enduring popularity was attributed to the fact that it was "the only famous Manhattan skyscraper that enables tourists to take a picture of the entire building from the ground up".
+It remained well known, even after taller buildings such as the Chrysler Building and the Empire State Building were constructed.
+Graphic designer Miriam Berman wrote that the building's popularity endured because "the only famous Manhattan skyscraper that enables tourists to take a picture of the entire building from the ground up".

-According to The New York Times, the Flatiron Building was "considered 'the most photographed structure' in New York" in its early years.
-In part because of its unusual shape and prominent location next to Madison Square Park, it was depicted in books and postcards worldwide.
-As an icon of New York City, the Flatiron Building was also depicted on other pieces of merchandise, such as plates, mugs, and various tchotchkes.
-The building's exterior remains a popular spot for tourist photographs, making it "possibly one of the most photographed buildings in the world."
-The Flatiron's status as an icon also led to a trademark dispute in 1999, when Newmark & Company and venture capital firm Flatiron Partners (which was headquartered in a different building) both tried to register an image of the building as a trademark.
-Flatiron Partners, which had wanted to use the building's image as its logo, ultimately licensed the image from Newmark & Company.
-The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the Flatiron Building among the top 150 buildings in the United States.